jessicarush/git-notes/README.md

 `git checkout HEAD~2`  –– checkout two parent commits ago
 `git checkout HEAD~2 filename.txt`  –– checkout a file from two parent commits ago

-You can also use `^` to differentiate between merged branch parents, bit tbh I find it to be a little confusing.
+You can also use `^` to differentiate between merged branch parents, but tbh I find it a little confusing.
 [Here's an explanation](http://www.paulboxley.com/blog/2011/06/git-caret-and-tilde) but I'm sticking with commit hashes.

 ### Revert